mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Part 1 uses backtracking as well as filtering out unreachable nodes already before traversing.

+Part 2 adds the condition, that one of the small caves can be visited two times.
+Therefor we cannot remove unreachable nodes, because they can be reached now.
+Besides that the small cave visits are counted in an `AtomicLongMap` which will be used to check the added condition.

 ## Day 13
 ## Day 14
 ## Day 15